open-telemetry/opentelemetry.io/content/en/blog/2023/perf-testing/index.md

 on every merge to the main branch.
 There have been two recent updates to the CI
 workflow:

-1. Test run on community-owned bare metal machines, which has made test results more consistent.
+1. Tests run on community-owned bare metal machines, which has made test results more consistent.
 2. Test results are published automatically: for a subset of the load test results, see [Collector Benchmarks](/docs/collector/benchmarks/).
 The [complete test results](https://open-telemetry.github.io/opentelemetry-collector-contrib/benchmarks/loadtests/) are available as well.

 ### Language SDKs